Thomas Brambor @ Stanford

 • Jan Box-Steffensmeier (OSU) - The person not to miss on duration analysis.
 Also has a great book (with Bradford Jones) on the subject.
 The web site for their book, including some lecture notes, data sets, and STATA code can be found here.

-• Charles Franklin (Wisconsin) - Maximum Likelihood Estimation; good set of lecture notes
+• Charles Franklin (Marquette) - Maximum Likelihood Estimation; good set of lecture notes [but sadly currently cannot find the website after his move to Marquette]

-• Jeff Gill (UC) - Somegood stuff on Bayesian statistics
+• Jeff Gill (Wash U) - Some good stuff on Bayesian statistics

 • Simon Jackman (Stanford) -Various lecture notes, nice section on Bayesian statistics